Squarespace is the best overall website builder, but GoDaddy could work for people who don’t have a lot of time or technical skills.

 GoDaddy is easy to use because it has fewer features.
 But this simplicity could certainly frustrate a lot of users – this article explains some of these limitations.

-Squarespace vs godaddy Pricing At A Glance
+Squarespace vs GoDaddy At A Glance

 GoDaddy has fewer features than Squarespace